10 Common Difference Between Single Mother And Single Father

 Single parents are the sole providers of their families and face difficulties irrespective of gender.
 However, there are some things we can do to support them.

+Single parents of any gender have to overcome several difficulties, that require the availability of resources and people.
 Single mothers have a greater risk of mortality, poor physical and mental health, higher rates of psychological distress, and lower socioeconomic status than married or partnered women (1).
-However, such statistics for single fathers are largely undiscovered.
+Studies on single fathers reveal a similar association, single fathers were found to have poor lifestyle practices and habits that led to increased health complications, psychological symptoms, hospital admissions, and increased risk of mortality (10).

 2. Encourage community engagement